Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-variables-and-io.md

 cd ada
 ```

-Then lets create a subfolder for the precourse.
+Then let's create a subfolder for the precourse.
 This is where we can keep our pre-ada materials.
-Then we can move into (or change directory `cd`) into that subfolder.
+Then we can move into (or change directory, ie. `cd`) that subfolder.

 ```sh
 mkdir precourse
 cd precourse
 ```

-If you ever want to find out what folder you are in you can type:
+If you ever want to find out what folder you are in currently, you can type:

 ```sh
 pwd